BCCNP and the College of Nurses of Ontario (CNO) have partnered with the

 Competencies are the integrated knowledge, skills, behaviours, attitudes, critical thinking and clinical judgment expected of an entry-level LPN to provide safe, competent and ethical care.
 Entry-level LPNs are at the point of initial registration, following graduation from a BCCNP-recognized practical nursing education program.

-In Sept.
-2020, the Entry-Level Competencies for Licensed Practical Nurses, a set of national entry-to-practice competencies for PNs across the country, will come into effect.
+On Sept.
+1, 2020, the Entry-Level Competencies for Licensed Practical Nurses, a set of national entry-to-practice competencies for PNs across the country, came into effect.
 These competencies, approved by the BCCNP Board, are based on input from educators in nursing programs, recent LPN graduates, current LPNs, and other stakeholders across Canada.

 These competencies have informed the development of the REx-PN.